Bachelor of Nursing/Bachelor of Midwifery

 Nursing and midwifery are careers rich with opportunity, you will be highly sought after by industry for your knowledge, critical thinking, problem solving and communication skills, professionalism, and the ability to provide woman-centred and person-centred evidence-based care – which is why we are proud to record a high graduate employment rate of over 93%.*

-As a registered nurse and registered midwife, you can pursue a global career in a range of work settings, such as:
+As a registered nurse or registered nurse/midwife, you can pursue a global career in a range of work settings, such as:

 • hospitals